Free care by dental studentsPRINT PAGE

 Who can receive treatment at a teaching clinic?

-If you need general or emergency dental care and meet the general eligibility requirements to receive public dental care, you may be able to obtain treatment at a teaching clinic.
+If you need general or emergency dental care and hold a valid Health care or Pensioner Concession Card you may be able to obtain treatment at a teaching clinic.

-Please be aware that not all patients will be suitable for treatment by a student.
+Please be aware that not all patients are suitable for treatment by a student and a screening appointment will be required for adults.

 Is there any difference in being treated by a student?

 The treatment provided by students is performed under the supervision of qualified dental professionals.
 Students' work is checked at various stages to ensure that you receive the same level of care that you would expect from a fully qualified dental professional.
-Also, you can expect to have longer appointment times and more appointments may be required to complete your treatment.
+You can expect to have longer appointment times (up to 3 hours long) and more appointments may be required to complete your treatment.
+As appointments are very limited, it is important that you are available any day, Monday to Friday and that you attend your appointments.
+Failure to attend appointments will delay your treatment and may require you to seek treatment at a Community Health Centre.

 Many patients are pleasantly surprised by the high quality of care they receive at the teaching clinic.
 Positive feedback is often received from patients praising the students who completed their treatment and the level of attention they received.